dalmo1991/superflexPy/doc/case_studies.rst

 Note that all nodes incorporate the information about their :code:`area`, which is used by the network to calculate their contribution to the total outflow.

 There is no requirement for a node to contain all units.
-If a unit is not present in a node (e.g. unconsolidated in Mosnang, line 50), it is simply omitted from the node initialization.
+For example, the unit :code:`unconsolidated` is not present in the Mosnang subcatchment.
+Hence, as shown in line 50, the node :code:`mosnang` is defined to contain only the unit :code:`consolidated`.

 Initializing the network
 ........................